saurabh22suman/soloengine.in/CICD.md

 1. Check the GitHub Actions logs for specific error messages
 2. Fix any code quality issues identified in the test or lint jobs
 3. If the integration tests fail, check that your web server is properly configured
-4. Ensure required directories (css, js, includes, assets) exist in your repository
+4. Ensure required directories (css, js, includes, assets, data) exist in your repository
 5. Review the file structure to ensure it matches the expected layout
+6. Verify that PHP files related to database interaction are working correctly